Anne of the Thousand Days: Reception

 The film received mixed reviews from critics, as most commonly they considered the plot dull and plodding.
 Beyond the story itself, the performances of Geneviève Bujold, Richard Burton, and Irene Papas were met with universal acclaim, especially that of Bujold.
-Bujold remains the only actress nominated for an Oscar for playing Anne Boleyn.
+Bujold remains the only actress to have been nominated for an Oscar for playing Anne Boleyn.

 The film was one of the more popular movies of 1970 at the British box office.